cztomsik/tokamak/README.md

 ## Custom-scoping

 Zig doesn't have closures, so we can't just capture variables from the outer scope.
-But what we can do is to use our dependency injection context to provide some dependencies to any middleware or handler function further in the chain.
+But what we can do is use our dependency injection context to provide some dependencies to any middleware or handler function further in the chain.

 > Middlewares do not support the shorthand syntax for dependency injection,